szuananwar/ai-assisted-reproducibility-bssw/feedback/tutorial-beta-testing.md

 - one faculty member, mentor, or research software engineer; and
 - one learner with less experience in reproducibility tooling.

-A group of **3–5 testers** is sufficient for an initial Milestone 2 usability pass if their feedback is documented clearly.
+A group of **3–5 testers** is sufficient for an initial usability pass if their feedback is documented clearly.

 ## Beta Testing Instructions